presenta-software/doc-presenta-lib/docs/overview/README.md

 - Content is king
 - Less is more
-- Automation when possible to save time to people
+- Automation when possible to save people time
 - Slides aren’t speaker notes
 - Slides are for concise ideas